Odonno/ReduxSimple/README.md

 );
 ```

-### Memoized selectors with props
+### Reuse selectors - with props

-Same as memoized selectors, but you can now use variables out of the store to create a new selector.
+You can also use variables out of the store to create a new selector.

 ```csharp
 public static ISelectorWithProps<RootState, string, bool> SelectIsPageSelected = CreateSelector(